liangzhaolz/teaching/index.md

 ## Teaching
-### BFSU
+### Beijing Foreign Studies University
-- Academic English Writing (2024/09 - ): for English majors of the BSFU-BIT joint degree; sole instructor & module coordinator
+- Academic English Writing (2024/09 - ) for English majors of the BSFU-BIT joint degree; sole instructor & module coordinator

-- Academic English Writing' (2024/09 - ): for non-language majors; co-instructor
+- College English Writing (2024/09 - ) for non-language majors; co-instructor

 ### University of York
-As a Graduate Teaching Assistant in the Department of Language and Linguistic Science at University of York, I taught seminars and lab practical sessions for two undergraduate modules:
+As a Graduate Teaching Assistant in the Department of Language and Linguistic Science at University of York, I taught seminars and lab practical sessions for two undergraduate modules under the supervision of the module convenors

 - Intermediate Phonetics and Phonology (2022/01 - 2023/07)